iomete/iom-docs/glossary/bayesian-neural-network.md

 ---
 title: Bayesian Neural Network (BNN)
+description: Apply Bayesian Neural Networks overfitting by linking probability distributions to model parameters.
+Ideal for data-scarce domains like molecular biology.
-description: Bayesian Neural Networks (BNNs) are a type of neural network that uses statistical methodology to attach a probability distribution to everything, including model parameters.
+banner_description: Bayesian Neural Networks (BNNs) are a type of neural network that uses statistical methodology to attach a probability distribution to everything, including model parameters.
 By extending standard networks with posterior inference, BNNs can control over-fitting and obtain better results for a vast number of tasks, especially in domains where data is scarce, such as molecular biology and medical diagnosis.
 alphabet: B
 ---